-Read the five things you should know as well as answers to frequently asked questions (FAQs) to help you understand how the CAMT may affect your company.
+The following outlines five things you should know and answers frequently asked questions (FAQs) to help you understand how the CAMT may affect your company.

 Five things to know about CAMT